 The facade of St Andrew’s:

 We have visited Dormition Abbey many times before and I already wrote about it.
 But this visit was special.
 When we entered, we heard Organ music.
 So we sat and heard several pieces, basically until the end.
-As it turns out there was a group visiting the church and their guide plays the Organ.
-It was a very lovely surprise.
+As it turns out, there was a group visiting the church, and their guide plays the Organ.
+It was a charming surprise.

 From the Dormition Abbey, we entered the Old City.
 We wandered around and in the end, we reached the Holy Sepulchre Church.

 I wrote about Holy Sepulchre Church previously, so today I will only show several photos.